Sutrannu/sunday-raceday/faq.md

     need to search for by the share code, or the name.
 - Should I panic?
   - Yes.
-- What's the long boy?
+- What's the long boi?
-  - The last, but usually not the last, race is a really long one.
+  - The last, but usually not the least, race is a really long one.
   - like, 15-20 minutes
   - There is usually a nature break right before
 - What if I loose?